Dumbbell Shoulder Fly: How to Do and Muscles Worked

 How To Do

-1. Holding a dumbbell in each hand, bend at the hips and knees until your torso is parallel to the floor.
+1. Hold a dumbbell in each hand and bend your hips and knees until your body is parallel to the ground.

-2. The back should be straight and your arms should be hanging in front of you, with your palms facing inwards (neutral grip).
+2. Your back should be straight, your arms should hang in front of you, and your palms should face inward.

-3. Keeping your elbows slightly bent, raise both arms out to the sides until the dumbbells are level with the height of your shoulders
+3. Keep your elbows slightly bent and raise your arms to the sides until the dumbbells align with your shoulders.

-4. Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
+5. Hold for a count of two and lower the dumbbells back to the starting position.

 Read More for How To Do Seated Rear shoulder Fly Properly

-The head-supported reverse dumbbell fly is also known as the head-supported bent-over dumbbell lateral raise.
+The head-supported reverse dumbbell fly is commonly called the head-supported bent-over dumbbell lateral raise.

 Head-supported reverse dumbbell fly